 “I have to say that while the top line story sounds good, I am less impressed when you look under the covers.
 Oracle does not appear to have done the in-depth re-engineering that you would really like to support this sort of feature.
 No doubt this will come in due course but from what we know now this is in contrast to, for example, IBM’s BLU Acceleration.
 In this context, IBM seems to have really gone down into the weeds of the technology to make sure not just that it works but that the different elements of BLU Acceleration complement one another and do not take away with one hand what they give with the other.”

-This is a very good point brought up by Philip, and it is the first time I can recall anyone bringing up this issue.
+This is an excellent point brought up by Philip, and it is the first time I can recall anyone bringing up this issue.
 But there is not enough evidence in this quotation for me to evaluate if this is true.

-But there is something gnawing at me that relates to this topic.
+But something is gnawing at me that relates to this topic.

 How Necessary is a Dual Type (Row and Column Store) Database?

-So if we look at what drove Oracle and IBM to add column stores to their relational/row-oriented databases, it was certainly HANA.
+So if we look at what drove Oracle and IBM to add column stores to their relational/row-oriented databases, it was undoubtedly HANA.

-SAP proposed that it was critical that a single database can do both OLTP and OLAP.
+SAP proposed that it was critical that a single database could do both OLTP and OLAP.

 However, how important is this need?

-Oracle and IBM have more database capabilities than SAP, so naturally, they have gotten closer, but if we step back for a moment, I question SAP’s proposal that this is, in fact, all that necessary.
-It seems we are driving database vendors to push their databases in this direction without asking the question of how necessary it is in the first place.
+Oracle and IBM have more database capabilities than SAP, so naturally, they have gotten closer.
+But if we step back for a moment, I question SAP’s proposal that this is, in fact, all that necessary.
+It seems we are driving database vendors to push their databases in this direction without asking the question of how vital it is in the first place.

 There are multiple dimensions to the questions of column stores for row-oriented databases.
 This is a trend started by SAP and then marketed to the hilt with HANA.
 But there is little evidence this functionality is particularly necessary.

-Philip Henry does a very good job of surfacing some issues related to complexity and maintenance that are entirely original, although some technical observations are hindered by comingling HCC with Oracle In-Memory as well as requiring a fuller description of how Oracle optimizes memory during queries.
+Philip Henry does an outstanding job of surfacing some issues related to complexity and maintenance that are entirely original.
+However, some technical observations are hindered by comingling HCC with Oracle In-Memory as well as requiring a fuller description of how Oracle optimizes memory during queries.

 This article receives a score of 8 out of 10 on the Brightwork Accuracy Scale.